hubotio/hubot/docs/scripting.md

     #deploy code goes here
 ```

-If you provide an event, it's very recommended to include a hubot user or room object in its data.
+If you provide an event, it's highly recommended to include a hubot user or room object in its data.
 This would allow for hubot to notify a user or room in chat.

 ## Documenting Scripts

-Hubot scripts can be documented with a comments at the top of their file, for example:
+Hubot scripts can be documented with comments at the top of their file, for example:

 ```coffeescript
 # Description